 To ensure the Board of Directors effectively fulfills its supervisory, auditing, and managerial functions, ECOVE has established an "Audit Committee" and a "Remuneration Committee" under the Board of Directors.
 The Company also has an internal audit organization that plans and executes auditing activities.
 The internal audit team reports regularly to the independent directors on auditing matters and attends meetings of the Audit Committee and the Board of Directors to provide reports.

-Board Diversity
+Board Diversity and Independence

 Directors' Further Training and Performance Evaluation

-In an effort to implement corporate governance, enhance the functions of the Board of Directors, as well as to establish performance targets and strengthen the operational efficiency of the Board of Directors, the Company revised the "Regulations Governing the Board Performance Evaluation" at the 13th meeting of the 7th-term Board of Directors in May 2019, stipulating that performance evaluation of the Company's Board of Directions shall be carried out at least every three years by an external professional independent body or a team of external experts and academics, the results of internal and external performance evaluations of the Board of Directors shall be completed before the end of the first quarter of the following year, and that the scope of evaluation shall be extended to the performance evaluation of the Board of Directors as a whole, individual Board Members, and functional committees.
-The individual performance evaluation of directors will serve as a reference for determining their compensation.
-Evaluation methods include internal self-assessments by the Board of Directors and functional committees (Remuneration Committee and Audit Committee), self- assessments by individual Board Members, appointment of external professional bodies, experts, or other appropriate means of performance evaluation.
+In order to implement corporate governance and enhance the functions of the Board of Directors, establish performance objectives and strengthen the operational efficiency of the Board of Directors, the Company has established the "Regulations Governing the Board Performance Evaluation," which stipulates that the Board of Directors of the Company shall conduct an internal performance evaluation annually, and shall be evaluated by an external professional independent organization or a team of external experts and scholars at least once every three years, and that the scope of the evaluation shall include the entire Board of Directors, individual members of the Board of Directors, and functional committees; the results of the internal and external performance evaluation shall be completed by the end of the first quarter of the following year.
+In addition, the item of "participation in ESG management" has been added in December 2023, and the results of the evaluation of the individual performance of directors will also be used as a reference for determining their remuneration.
+Evaluation methods include internal self-assessments by the Board of Directors and functional committees (Remuneration Committee and Audit Committee), self-assessments by individual Board Members, appointment of external professional bodies, experts, or other appropriate means of performance evaluation.

 Remuneration Structure for Directors and Managers